- Distorted Humor’s most accomplished racehorse ever: A multiple G1 winner of $3,728,170

-Drosselmeyer further added his name to an elite roster of just seven horses to win the Breeders' Cup Classic and a Triple Crown race, an honor roll which includes A.P.
-Indy, Unbridled, and Sunday Silence.
+Drosselmeyer further added his name to an elite roster of just nine horses to win the Breeders' Cup Classic and a Triple Crown race, an honor roll which includes A.P.
+Indy, Unbridled, Sunday Silence and American Pharoah.

 Drosselmeyer has covered 337 mares his first three years at stud.
 His inaugural two-year-olds include a $425,000 colt purchased by Conquest Stables, $150,000 filly purchased by Haruya Yoshida, $140,000 colt purchased by Alex & JoAnn Lieblong, 100,000 Euros colt purchased by Bhupat Seemar.
 His first yearlings sold for $300,000, $280,000, $225,000, $190,000, etc. Buyers include Harry & Teresa Meyerhoff, K.K.
 Eishindo, and Nick Zito.